 Whenever your deadline is, you want at least three months ahead of that deadline to study for the GRE.
 Here’s a calendar guide to illustrate:

 Give yourself enough time to prepare for the GRE test by submitting your application early and before its deadline.
 By counting the months backward, as shown in the calendar, you are looking at 2 to 3 months (more if needed or preferred) to review for the GRE test.
 In addition, most people benefit from having an extra month buffer, both to do applications and to take the test a second time if necessary.
+Finally, how hard you need to study is determined by the GRE percentiles you’re targeting to get into your top choice school.

 Taking the GRE as a current student is recommended for people with a strong intent to apply to graduate school.
 Your GRE score is valid for five years, and conventional wisdom is that people still currently in school have more contextual knowledge than those who have already joined the working world.
-Put simply – you’re already studying and taking tests far more often than someone in the working world, so you’re probably more effective and in a better mindset for taking the GRE.
+Put simply – you’re already studying and taking tests far more often than someone in the working world, so you’re probably more effective and in a better mindset for the GRE format.

 Looking at the calendar, you’ll notice that GRE prep for a December deadline would occur during a fall semester if you’re a current student.
 For this reason, you may want to study for and pass the GRE during the summer instead, even if you’re applying for a fall program.